Valley of the Dolls (novel): Plot

-Meanwhile Jennifer begins a relationship with the childish, sex-obsessed singer Tony Polar, but their romance is frequently interrupted by his domineering older sister, Miriam.
-Jennifer pressures Tony into marrying her and quickly falls pregnant.
-After reuniting with an increasingly unsympathetic Neely, who is in the midst of an affair, Jennifer becomes dependent on "dolls", amphetamines and barbiturates, to calm her frayed nerves.
-Finally Miriam reveals why she opposed Jennifer and Tony's relationship: Tony has developmental disabilities and the baby will likely inherit them.
+Meanwhile Jennifer begins a relationship with childish, sex-obsessed singer Tony Polar, but their romance is frequently disrupted by Tony's domineering older sister, Miriam.
+Jennifer pressures Tony into marrying her and quickly gets pregnant.
+After reuniting with an increasingly unsympathetic Neely, who is in the midst of an affair, Jennifer becomes dependent on "dolls" (amphetamines and barbiturates) to calm her frayed nerves.
+Finally, Miriam reveals why she opposed Jennifer and Tony's relationship: Tony has developmental disabilities and the baby will likely inherit them.
 Devastated, Jennifer has an abortion and agrees to divorce Tony.
-Jennifer then moves to Europe and finds work in art house films, which, owing to her nudity, are considered softcore pornography in the United States.
+Jennifer then moves to Europe and finds work in art house films, which, owing to her nudity, are considered soft-core pornography in the United States.

-By 1950 Neely has become a celebrated actress enjoying a lucrative film career and twin sons with her second husband.
+By 1950 Neely has become a celebrated actress, enjoying a lucrative film career and parenting twin sons with her second husband.
 However, long workdays and the stress over her husband's infidelity (with both men and women) keep her dependent on "dolls", and she is becoming increasingly unpopular with the studio because of her tantrums and walkouts.
-Neely accidentally overdoses on pills but makes a full recovery.
+Neely accidentally overdoses, but makes a full recovery.
 Still, the studio fires her from the production and replaces her with the boss's young lover.
 Anne reconnects with Neely; Kevin suggests resurrecting Neely's career by having her sing on a televised spectacular for his brand.
-Neely at first refuses but following a successful supper-club performance and a run-in with a belligerent Helen she agrees.
+Neely at first refuses, but following a successful supper-club performance and a run-in with a belligerent Helen, she agrees.
 Unable to cope with the demands of the rehearsals, she overdoses to avoid performing.
 To Anne's distress, Neely disappears to Europe.

-Jennifer, in Europe, is pressured to undergo plastic surgery; as she has always lied about her true age she is now ten years older than her claimed age of 27.
+In Europe, Jennifer is pressured to undergo plastic surgery, as she has always lied about her age; she is ten years older than her claimed age of 27.
 Unhappy with her European career and boyfriend, she returns to the United States.
-Three years later she becomes engaged to an older senator, who she believes loves her for more than her body, and she is excited to get married and have a child.
-But a routine test reveals that she has breast cancer and will require a mastectomy and the treatment will likely render her infertile.
+Three years later, she gets engaged to an older senator, who she believes loves her for more than her body, and she is excited to get married and have a child.
+But a routine test reveals that she has breast cancer and will require a mastectomy, and the treatment will likely render her infertile.
 After her fiancé says he doesn't want children and makes a comment suggesting he's only interested in her body, Jennifer becomes convinced that she will never be loved for who she is.
 She leaves the hospital and dies by suicide.